 \section{Conclusion \& Limitations}

 In this work, we propose an uncertainty-aware policy steering system which rigorously calibrates a verifier's uncertainty over low-level action samples.
-Our approach also enables the robot to resolve uncertainty with high-level clarifications or low-level re-training to achieve overall success rate in $1-\epsilon$ of scenarios.
-Since we focus on uncertainty quantification of the VLM verifier, we assumed the imaginations from the world model always match future outcomes and the behavior narrations are correct and complete.
-Interesting future work incorporates the uncertainty of the world model (and narrations) \cite{mei2025world}, for an even more robust system.
+Our approach also resolves uncertainty with high-level clarifications or low-level re-training to achieve overall success rate in $1-\epsilon$ of scenarios.
+Since we focus on uncertainty quantification of VLM verifiers, we assumed the imaginations from world model always match future outcomes and behavior narrations are correct and complete.
+Interesting future work incorporates the uncertainty of the world model (and narrations) \cite{mei2025world}, for more robust system.